Ayrshire Scotland -

 in part of the 1933, and most of the 1934 seasons.

-There were two newspapers in St Louis in those days
+There were three newspapers in St Louis in those days

 Bob Gregg, fullback.
 Gregg